A two-layer team-assembly model for invention networks: Model

-Goldstein et al. proposed the group-based Yule model \cite{Goldstein05}, which was proposed by Yule and aimed to simulate biological evolution.
-Goldstein et al. used the Yule model to replicate a paper-author network.
-We can directly translate the word ``group'' in their work into the word ``company'' in this paper.
-This is important because they did not mention any structures for the networks in groups.
+Goldstein et al. proposed a model to replicate paper-author networks with groups of authors \cite{Goldstein05}.
+Their model satisfies both items (1) and (2) in the previous section.
+It is important to point out that they did not investigate structures of networks created between groups.
+Goldstein et al.'s model is comparable to the model proposed in this paper.

-Figure \ref{fig:goldstein} is a reprinted diagram of the model in their paper.
-When a paper is created, there is probability $\alpha$ that a new author group is created with $N_g$ all new members, where $N_g$ is a constant.
-The number of authors of the paper, $N(\lambda)$, is the first author plus a Poisson-distributed number of additional authors.
-This one-shifted-Poisson distribution has parameter $\lambda$.
-The probability distribution of the one-shifted-Poisson, $p_{\mbox{sp}}(k)$, is given by Eq. (\ref{eqn:psk}):
+Figure \ref{fig:goldstein} is a diagram that the author drew to describe the model.
+When a paper is created, there is probability $\alpha$ that a new author group will be created with $N_g$ new members, where $N_g$ is a constant.
+The number of authors in the paper, $N(\lambda)$, is the first author plus a Poisson-distributed number of additional authors.
+This one-shifted Poisson distribution has parameter $\lambda$.
+The probability of the one-shifted Poisson distribution, $p_{\mbox{sp}}(k)$, is given by

 where $k$ is the number of authors and $p_{\mbox{sp}}(k)$ is the probability of a paper having $k$ authors.